7 Best 22LR Revolver Choices in 2024: Rimfire and Wheelguns!

 Ruger brought polymer to the revolver world and created one of the first affordable, lightweight weapons in the revolver market.
 Previous incarnations, like the Air Weight models, used fancy and expensive metals.
 The LCR uses polymer and keeps a fair price point.
 Ruger designed the LCR in a variety of calibers, including the classic .22 Long Rifle.
 These tiny j-frame-sized guns are pocket-carry-ready.

 Since the .22LR is a lot smaller than the .38 Special, the LCR can hold eight of the little rounds.
 That is not too bad for such a small gun.
 The barrel is a scant .187 inches, and the trigger is a long DAO design.
-The centerfire DAO LCRs have a trigger that’s to die for.
+The centerfire DAO LCRs have a fantastic trigger.
 On the rimfire version, you lose a bit of that trigger charm, likely to ensure hard hits on the rimfire primers.
 This ensures reliability at the cost of a very nice trigger.

 The sluggish, heavy trigger combined with the short barrel and very simple sights make the gun tough to shoot straight at ranges beyond ten yards.
 Good luck making two-inch groups at 25 yards with this thing.
 You can still put lead on a human-sized threat, and ultimately, that’s where this gun shines.
 With almost zero recoil and the simplicity of the design, it’s a great pocket carry piece for someone who is recoil shy.

-This is a great training revolver as well if you carry a J-frame but want to train cheaply.
+This is a quality revolver for training, especially if you carry a J-frame and want to train cheaply.
 It’s not the best hunting, or plinking option.
 It’s mighty reliable and very easy to carry, which puts it into that CCW category.

 Ruger LCR Pros and Cons